sameersheikh2/CrowdFund/Readme.md

 - The "Most Funded" and "Newest" filters need raised and createdAt data in Firestore, which might not be fully set up.
 - Image uploads are basic—just a simple <input> with no progress bar or drag-and-drop.
-- The campaign details page (campaign.html) isn’t built yet.
+- The campaign details page (campaignDetail.html) isn’t built yet.
-- On slow connections, the loading spinner might overlap stuff—we’re working on it!

 ## What’s Next